EricMFink/ProfessionalResponsibility/_outlines/Fees.md

 3. Are there goods or services that an attorney may not accept as payment?
    a.
 MSNBC.com (Sept.
 19, 2008) CHICAGO - An attorney has been suspended for more than year for accepting nude dances from stripper as partial payment for the legal fees she owed him.
 The Illinois Attorney Registration and Disciplinary Commission on Thursday said Scott Robert Erwin will begin serving 15-month suspension for misconduct next month.
 Erwin, who practices in the northern Illinois city of DeKalb, and his client mutually agreed that she’d perform nude dances for him in his office as way to reduce her legal fees, the commission’s report said.
 He credited her for $5toward his bill for services of various legal matters, the report said.
 b.
 Cal.
 Bar Journal (July 2010: JAMES MICHAEL KUMMERER [#50944], 63, of Columbus, Ind., was suspended for four years, stayed, with an actual two-year suspension and until he proves his rehabilitation, and he was ordered to take the MPRE and comply with rule 9.20.
 The order took effect Nov.
 13, 2009.
         - In 2008, Kummerer was convicted in Indiana of one count of felony cocaine possession, a crime that involved moral turpitude.
 He accepted crack cocaine from a client as payment of a $175 bill.
-Kummerer asked for an “eight ball,” known to be an eighth of an ounce, or 3.5 grams, of cocaine.
+Kummerer asked for an “eight ball," known to be an eighth of an ounce, or 3.5 grams, of cocaine.
         - In mitigation, he had no discipline record in 35 years of practice.
 He did not participate in the bar’s disciplinary proceedings.
         - According to Wikipedia, an Eight Ball of cocaine retails for about $250-300.
 That’s substantially more than the $175 that the client owed.
 By failing to deposit the surplus cocaine in the client’s trust account, did the lawyer also violate Model Rule 1.15(c)?

 4. Potential new client seeks to hire Attorney to represent Client in litigation.
 Attorney agrees to represent Client.
-At their first meeting, Client asks Attorney, “what are your fees?”
+At their first meeting, Client asks Attorney, “what are your fees?"
 Attorney responds, “Don’t worry.
-My fees are always reasonable.”
-Over the next few months, Client renews his question concerning fees, but each time the Attorney simply states, “My fees will be fair.”
+My fees are always reasonable."
+Over the next few months, Client renews his question concerning fees, but each time the Attorney simply states, “My fees will be fair."
 If Attorney’s fees turn out to be reasonable, has Attorney violated the Rules?

 5. Lawyer is an experienced criminal defense attorney.
-In recent newspaper advertisement, Lawyer stated: “If I represent you in your DUI or DWI case and you are convicted, I will give you new bicycle for free.”
+In recent newspaper advertisement, Lawyer stated: “If I represent you in your DUI or DWI case and you are convicted, I will give you new bicycle for free."
 Is it proper for Lawyer to give new bicycle to convicted client?

 6. Client agrees to retain Lawyer to represent Client in personal injury case.
-Client signs Lawyer’s standard retainer agreement which describes the fee as follows: “If Client prevails in the litigation, Lawyer is to receive 1/of the recovery.”
+Client signs Lawyer’s standard retainer agreement which describes the fee as follows: “If Client prevails in the litigation, Lawyer is to receive 1/of the recovery."
 Assuming this is the entire provision related to fees, is the agreement proper?

 7. Client was an experienced oil and gas developer.
 The client asked an attorney for representation in suit to establish the client’s ownership of certain oil and gas royalties.
 The client did not have available the necessary funds to pay the attorney’s reasonable hourly rate for undertaking the case.
 The client proposed instead to pay the attorney an amount in cash equal to 20% of the value of the proceeds received from the first year royalties the client might recover as result of the suit.
 The attorney accepted the proposal and took the case.
 Is the attorney subject to discipline?
 a.
 Yes, because the agreement gave the attorney proprietary interest in the client’s cause of action.